computational-geophysics-lab/h-mec-ginkgo/README.md

 ```

 ## Getting Started
-The code depends on two libraries, Ginkgo for linear algebra and HDF5 as efficient file system.
+The ginkgo experiment depends on two libraries, Ginkgo for linear algebra and HDF5 as efficient file system.
+The Eigen versions additionally depend on Eigen as well as Intel MKL for the pardiso solver.
 Before building the code repository make sure to have the dependencies installed:
 ### Installing Ginkgo
 The code is built on the numerical algebra library Ginkgo.
 To install the Ginkgo library, refer to the install instructions from [Ginkgo](https://github.com/ginkgo-project/ginkgo/wiki/Tutorial-1:-Getting-Started).